El Junquillo, Goascorán

 The next step for El Junquillo will be to establish a micro-enterprise that can bring more capital into the community.
 The Global Brigades business team will soon host Business Brigades in El Junquillo to study the local market and identify potential business opportunities for the community.

-BUSINESS VOLUNTEERS IN EL JUNQUILLO
+BUSINESS VOLUNTEERS IN EL JUNQUILLO, GOASCORAN

 Chapter Date # Of Volunteers Chapter Date # Of Volunteers